 Most consumer electronics are rated by their manufacturers for storage between 0 and 45 degrees Celsius.
 For long-term storage, the ideal range is closer to 20 to 25 degrees Celsius — standard room temperature.

-Common storage locations that fall outside safe ranges include:
+Common storage locations that fall outside safe ranges:

-• Garages in summer or winter climates, which can reach well above 45 or below 0 degrees Celsius
+- Garages in summer or winter climates, which can exceed 45 or drop below 0 degrees Celsius

 Extreme cold does not cause permanent battery damage in most cases — it causes temporary capacity loss that typically recovers once the device warms up.
-Extreme heat is a different matter: sustained high temperatures cause permanent cell degradation and can warp internal components.
+Extreme heat is different: sustained high temperatures cause permanent cell degradation and can warp internal components.

 If you are storing a device for more than a few weeks, charge the battery to around 50% before putting it away.
 Storing at full charge holds cells under high-voltage stress; storing at near-zero charge can cause the battery to drop below the minimum threshold for recharging.